Former Texas police officer found guilty of manslaughter for the shooting death of Atatiana Jefferson at her home - KESQ

 Dean, in a gray suit, showed no emotion as the verdict was read.

-Members of Jefferson’s family were expressionless in the courtroom as the judge announced the verdict, CNN affiliate WFAA TV reported.
+Members of Jefferson’s family were expressionless in the courtroom as the judge announced the verdict, WFAA reported.
 There was no immediate comment from family members.

+“We’re glad there was a guilty verdict.
+That’s progress,” the Rev. Crystal Bates, a minister and activist, told WFAA outside court.

+“But there’s so much work to be done… How he is sentenced is going to send a message not only to him but to other law enforcement to not be so trigger happy when you see somebody of color.”

 Jefferson’s 11-year-old nephew, who was with her at the time, and Dean’s police partner — who responded with him to what they believed was a burglary — were the primary witnesses to the shooting and testified at trial.
 Dean took the stand and said he fired at Jefferson because she pointed a gun at him.

-The verdict comes more than three years after Dean and his partner responded to Jefferson’s house around 2:25 a.m. on October 12, 2019, in response to a neighbor calling a nonemergency police line to report that her doors were open.
+The verdict comes more than three years after the deadly encounter in which Dean and his partner responded to Jefferson’s house around 2:25 a.m. on October 12, 2019.
+They arrived at her house after a neighbor called a nonemergency police line to report that her doors were open.

+Trial testimony, which touched on fraught issues of race, police violence, gun rights and body-camera footage, began on December 5.

+The verdict was announced after jurors deliberated for more than 13 hours, reported WFAA.
+The manslaughter conviction of a police officer who was on duty is a first in Tarrant County, the station reported.

-The jury got the case Wednesday afternoon after closing arguments in which the state portrayed Dean as a power-hungry former cop whose preconceived notions about the neighborhood where Jefferson lived tainted his conduct the night of the shooting.
+Jurors got the case Wednesday afternoon following closing arguments in which the state portrayed Dean as a power-hungry former cop whose preconceived notions about the neighborhood where Jefferson lived tainted his conduct the night of the shooting.

 The defense countered that Dean fired his weapon in self-defense while fearing for his life in what attorneys said was a tragic accident but not a criminal act.